neoforge-dev/starter/backend/TESTING.md

   - Supports various options like coverage reporting, verbosity control, and test markers
   - Properly sets environment variables for the test container
   - Handles database creation and initialization
+  - Works from any directory using absolute paths
+  - Includes improved error handling
+  - Automatically detects whether to use the test or api service

 - **init_test_env.sh**: Script to initialize the test environment
   - Builds Docker images
   - Starts database and Redis services
   - Creates test database with proper collation settings
   - Runs database migrations
+  - Works from any directory using absolute paths
+  - Includes improved error handling and timeout management

 ### Makefile

 The Makefile provides convenient commands for running tests:

+- `make init-test-env`: Initialize the test environment
 - `make test`: Run all tests
 - `make test-db`: Run database tests only
 - `make test-api`: Run API tests only